What are Showerheads?

 Most high-flow shower heads give the same amount of water at the same pressure.
 Some prefer that in the shower, while others like the sound of water gently cascading.
 You have a choice!
 Wall-mounted shower heads are frequently chosen for their high flow, while ceiling-mounted shower heads are selected for their low flow.

 The majority of shower heads require 40 to 60 psi.
 Check the water pressure in your home to determine the best showerhead to buy.
-Keep in mind that you can take actions similar to these to raise your water pressure if it isn’t high enough.
+If it isn’t high enough, you can take actions similar to these to raise it.

 Materials and Finishes

-Most shower heads are built of brass or plastic, metal with colored or chrome finishes.
+Most shower heads are built of brass or plastic, or metal with colored or chrome finishes.

 To match the other hardware and faucets in your bathroom, fixed and handheld shower heads are available in several finishes.
 The most preferred finishes and colors consist of the following: